kingbootoshi/pipecat-example/docs/unitree-led-integration.md

 - `No module named 'cyclonedds'`
   - Install Cyclone DDS on macOS (or run on the robot); then retry.

-- LED flashes once then reverts
-  - The keepalive periodically re-applies the color; adjust with `UNITREE_LED_KEEPALIVE_SECS=1.0`.

 - Blink looks white/blue
   - Use explicit pink and increase `UNITREE_LED_DIM` (e.g., 0.25–0.6) if dimming shifts hue on your hardware.